great-expectations/great_expectations/docs/tutorials/getting_started/validate_your_data.md

 ### How to run validation and inspect your Validation Results

-This is basically just a recap of the previous section on Data Docs!
 In order to build Data Docs and get your results in a nice, human-readable format, you can simply uncomment and run the last cell in the notebook.
 This will open Data Docs, where you can click on the latest validation run to see the Validation Results page for this Checkpoint run.

 ![data_docs_failed_validation1](../../../docs/images/data_docs_taxi_failed_validation01.png)